pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/planning-and-mockups.rst

 Why do this?
 --------------

-Because most customers are visual, we work with them to develop something that will give them a good idea of how their application will behave.
+Most customers are visual, as a result we work with them to develop something that will give them a good idea of how their application will behave.
 This course focuses mostly on development not design, so we will use "shortcuts" for our design work.
 For a full project there will be need for a UI designer to layout the look to the satisfaction of the customer.

 Mockup up tools
 ------------------

-Some tools that I have worked with are:
+Some useful online tools for creating mockup include:

  - LucidChart_  - an HTML5 based diagram tool